 A robust network of private pedestrian walkways and pathways will provide internal circulation and connectivity between the uses on site.
-The proposed paths have considered AODA regulations, and are designed accordingly, to allow convenient and safe access to all users.
-All access ramp slopes will be AODA compliant.
-Public access points on all ground and parking levels (P1, G, mezzanine and podium parking levels) will provide the same means of access for all users.
-Details relating to signage and on-site play areas will be refined, as the project concept is further developed.
-Safe circulation has been designed by means of active lobby entrances in key positions at-grade, clear glazing at lobbies and at-grade amenity space, and lighting, to be further detailed during the site planning process.
+The proposed paths have considered AODA regulations, proposing a minimum width of 2.1 metres for pedestrian walkways and 1.5 metres for pedestrian circulation paths.
+All access ramp slops are AODA compliant.
+Public access points on all ground and parking levels (P1, B2, B1, &G) will provide the same means of access for all users.
+Details on signage and on-site play areas will be refined, as applicable, as the project concept is further developed.
+Safe circulation has been designed by means of active uses atgrade, clear glazing, and lighting, to be further detailed during the site planning process.